No Child Left Inside Grant Program

 - Veteran organizations

-- Outdoor education and recreation programs include, but are not limited to:
+- Eligible Programs - Outdoor education and recreation programs including the following:

 - Canoeing and kayaking

 - Outdoor cooking

 - Ineligible Projects